grey-fish/grey-fish.github.io/Natas/Level20.md

 ## Solution

-Lets take breakdown the above code:
+Lets take breakdown the above code, we have following functions:

 1. The `print_credentials()` function
   - As in previous levels, this function will reveal the password for next level if `$_SESSION["admin"]` is equal to `1`.

 2. The `mywrite()` function
 Part 1